-The majority of the Corporation's research and development (R&D) costs for the year ended March 31, 2012 were incurred by Landing Gear.
+The Corporation's research and development (R&D) costs for the year ended March 31, 2013 were incurred essentially by landing gear activities.
 They usually relate to specific development programs and are therefore included in these contracts' costs.
-The Corporation expects to continue to invest about 4% of its total sales in R&D over the coming years.
+The Corporation expects to invest about 5% of its total sales in R&D over the coming years.